 No Petting – Other bathers may find this offensive.

 No Glass or ceramic items

-No underwater swimming or hyperventilation – many swimmers believe that rapid, deep breathing will increase the oxygen content of their blood and help them stay under water for longer.
-This ‘hyperventilation’ does not in fact increase oxygen but instead reduces carbon dioxide, which would otherwise stimulate breathing.
+No underwater swimming or hyperventilation – many swimmers believe that rapid, deep breathing will increase the oxygen content of their blood and help them stay underwater for longer.
+This ‘hyperventilation’ does not increase oxygen but instead reduces carbon dioxide, which would otherwise stimulate breathing.
 This can cause bathers trying to swim distances underwater to lose consciousness without warning.

 No Flippers during Casual Sessions – Fins (flippers) are used with vigorous leg action which can hurt other pool users, especially if used near their faces or eyes and are therefore inappropriate for un-programmed sessions.
 These can be used during programmed lane swimming sessions that have a designated fast lane or during one to one or group swimming lessons.
 Small fins only and the customer must have informed reception prior to swimming.

-No face masks, snorkels and hand paddles – Snorkels and masks are specialist equipment, which can be dangerous if used inappropriately, they should therefore be restricted to programmed sessions.
-Snorkels nay be tampered with by other swimmers and have caused a number of respiratory problems where swimmers have inhaled water accidentally.
-Masks used during un-programmed session are more likely to be Kicked, resulting in facial injuries and hinder in water rescue breathing of the casualty as the nose is covered by the mask, Damage to masks that do not meet appropriate standards may result in glass breakage resulting in pool closure.
+No face masks, snorkels and hand paddles – Snorkels and masks are specialist equipment, which can be dangerous if used inappropriately, they will be restricted to programmed sessions.
+Snorkels may be tampered with by other swimmers and have caused a number of respiratory problems where swimmers have inhaled water accidentally.
+Masks used during un-programmed session are more likely to be kicked, resulting in facial injuries and hinder in water rescue breathing of the casualty as the nose is covered by the mask, damage to masks that do not meet appropriate standards may result in glass breakage resulting in pool closure.

-No hard hand Paddles – Swim gloves can be worn (Unless prior permission has been granted from the Manager/Duty Manager)
+No hard hand Paddles – Swim gloves can’t be worn (unless prior permission has been granted from the Manager/Duty Manager)

 Don’t run on poolside or in the changing rooms.

 Don’t hold or sit on the lane ropes (unless in an emergency).